OpenDataServices/developer-docs/howto/open-contracting/getting-to-done.md

 * Any functionality changes either have been deployed/released, or a deploy/release has been scheduled
 * If appropriate, the solution has been approved by the original reporter / requester - especially if it's someone who works for ODSC or OCP

 This how-to guide sets out common procedures and guidance for how to ensure that each of these 5 requirements are met.
+These procedures aren't mandatory, but rather embody some things we've learned and are a move towards a standard way of doing things, to avoid having to re-invent the wheel.

 ## Any issues or further work resulting from it is documented